gonzalu/ComfyUI_YFG_Comical/README.md

 *This node is based on original code by Phil Gyford https://github.com/philgyford/python-halftone and ComfyUI node by aimingfail https://civitai.com/models/143293/image2halftone-node-for-comfyui

 This node generates a halftone image from the input image.
 It can self display and send the output to other downstream nodes.
-YOu have a choice of displaying either the Original Image ort the generated Halftone image.
+You have a choice of displaying either the Original Image ort the generated Halftone image.
 The display can also be turned off.

 ## Examples